Speedy variants power virus surge sweeping Europe | Health

 Genetic analysis confirmed what officials already suspected: The highly contagious coronavirus variant first identified in England was racing through the community, a densely packed city of nearly 40,000 with a chemical plant and Pirelli bicycle tire factory a 15-minute drive from the heart of Milan.

-“This is the demonstration that the virus has a sort of intelligence, even if it is a single-cell organism.
+"This is the demonstration that the virus has a sort of intelligence. ...
 We can put up all the barriers in the world and imagine that they work, but in the end, it adapts and penetrates them,'' lamented Bollate Mayor Francesco Vassallo.
-Bollate was the first city in Lombardy, the northern region that has been the epicenter in each of Italy's three surges, to be sealed off from neighbours because of mutant versions that the World Health Organization says are now powering another uptick in infections across Europe.
+Bollate was the first city in Lombardy, the northern region that has been the epicenter in each of Italy's three surges, to be sealed off from neighbors because of mutant versions that the World Health Organization says are now powering another uptick in infections across Europe.
 The variants also include versions first identified in South Africa and Brazil.
-Europe recorded 1 million new COVID-19 cases last week, an increase of 9 per cent from the previous week and a reversal that ended a six-week decline, WHO said Thursday.
-“The spread of the variants is driving the increase, but not only,'' said Dr Hans Kluge, WHO regional director for Europe, citing “also the opening of society, when it is not done in a safe and a controlled manner.”
+Europe recorded 1 million new COVID-19 cases last week, an increase of 9 percent from the previous week and a reversal that ended a six-week decline, WHO said Thursday.
+"The spread of the variants is driving the increase, but not only,'' said Dr. Hans Kluge, WHO regional director for Europe, citing "also the opening of society when it is not done in a safe and a controlled manner."
 The so-called UK variant is spreading significantly in 27 European countries monitored by WHO and is dominant in at least 10 by the agency's count: Britain, Denmark, Italy, Ireland, Germany, France, the Netherlands, Israel, Spain and Portugal.

 After putting two provinces and some 50 towns on a modified lockdown, Lombardy's regional governor announced tightened restrictions on Friday and closed classrooms for all age groups.
-Cases in Milan schools alone surged 33 per cent in a week, the head of the provincial health system said.
+Cases in Milan schools alone surged 33 percent in a week, the head of the provincial health system said.
 The situation is dire in the Czech Republic, which registered a record-breaking total of nearly 8,500 patients in the hospital with COVID-19 this week.
-Poland is opening temporary hospitals and imposing a partial lockdown as the variant has grown from 10 per cent of all infections in February to 25 per cent now.
+Poland is opening temporary hospitals and imposing a partial lockdown as the variant has grown from 10% of all infections in February to 25 percent now.

 Kluge cited Britain's experience as cause for optimism, noting that well-considered restrictions and the introduction of the vaccine have helped tamp down the variants there and in Israel.
 The vaccine rollout in the European Union, by comparison, is lagging, mostly because of supply problems.